Our Lady of Perpetual Succor Global Scholar

 Taipei American School

-Growing up as a Taiwanese-American in Taipei, Taiwan, I had the opportunity to immerse myself in multicultural environments through Taipei American School and IASAS, an extracurricular exchange program with five other international schools in Southeast Asia.
+Growing up as a Taiwanese-American, I had the opportunity to immerse myself in multicultural environments through Taipei American School and IASAS, an extracurricular exchange program with five other international schools in Southeast Asia.

-In high school, I was a four-year varsity athlete on the volleyball and touch rugby teams, while holding leadership positions in multiple community service clubs.
-Additionally, I dedicated my time to scientific research on potential treatments to combat diabetes, one of the most prominent health issues in Taiwan.
+In high school, I dedicated my time to scientific research on potential treatments to combat diabetes, one of the most prominent health issues in Taiwan.
 Through my research, I discovered a new perspective on social determinants of health as I began to unpack how different aspects, such as culture and race, can influence health outcomes.

 Yidu “Eva” Hu